 Tikkun Olam- This track includes our volunteer program Telem.
-Telem meets on Thursdays twice a month.
+We have a few Telem programs.
+One meets on Thursdays twice a month.
 A bus picks the students up at both the Sharon Middle and High School and transports them to the Westfield Child Care Center.
 The students spend time discussing a Jewish topic on mitzvot and then volunteer with the children.
 Some of the volunteer activities include homework help, reading, and playing active games.
+The other (Connecting Generations) meets once monthly on Monday evenings at Brightview Senior Living.
+We continue to add Telem volunteer opportunites, so check in with the School Office for more information.
 If Telem does not fit into your schedule then you have the option of designing your own social service track (approved by the Director of Education).
 Some possible places to volunteer are School on Wheels, Cradles to Crayons, SPCA, Moose Hill Farm, House of Possibilities, Main Spring and Jewish Family Table.
 (Minimum of 30 hours over the course of the school year.)

 Tefillah – This track enables the student to stay connected through prayer services.
 The student participates in at least one worship service monthly.
 The Rabbi will work out a plan with the individual student if they choose this track.
 Some opportunities may include:

 *Reading your Torah portion on the anniversary of your Bar/Bat Mitzvah